wwu-webtech/ashlar/source/_docs/patterns/02-molecules/background-video/background-video.md

 If using this pattern, the following accessibility features must be included:

 * For short-form video (less than 5 seconds): a text-based description of visuals must be provided through the alt attribute.
   * Example: "4-second looping animation.
-The Mars Rover Curiosity scours for samples as the camera pans to reveal a vast, red landscape."
+The Mars Rover Curiosity crawls over rocky terrain as the camera pans over a vast, red landscape."
 * For long-form video (5 seconds or longer), a link to an [audio-described video](https://urm.wwu.edu/accessibility/guide/provide-audio-descriptions-time-based-media) must be provided.